 Children with disabilities and their families continue to face significant barriers to accessing inclusive high-quality early childhood programs, and Faith Lutheran School would like to assist with these barriers.
 We have developed a list of guidelines in efforts to contribute to the best possible outcome for the child.
 Please note that research shows that an upfront discussion about differences and diversity is more valuable at promoting successful inclusion than not talking about the differences at all.

-• In order for successful service delivery, the family must provide FLS a copy of an IEP (Individualized Education Program), IHP (Individualized Health Plan), IFSP (Individualized Family Service Plan), or paperwork that includes a diagnosis as soon as the family receives the document.
+• For successful service delivery, the family must provide FLS a copy of an IEP (Individualized Education Program), IHP (Individualized Health Plan), IFSP (Individualized Family Service Plan), or paperwork that includes a diagnosis as soon as the family receives the document.

-• FLS may request a trial period to determine appropriate supports.
+• FLS may request a trial period to determine appropriate support.

-• FLS reserves the right to require the family to provide a one-on-one aide/support during the child’s school day.
-The professional one-on-one/support aide’s primary function is to assist only the assigned/contracted student in all aspects of the school day – from instruction time, work time, recess, bathroom, and lunch and specialist time.
-The one-on-one/support’s job is to provide support for the child moving towards independence.
+• FLS reserves the right to require the family to provide a one-on-one aide/support person during the child’s school day.
+The professional one-on-one/support person’s primary function is to assist only the assigned/contracted student in all aspects of the school day – from instruction time, work time, recess, bathroom, and lunch and specialist time.
+The one-on-one/support person’s job is to provide support for the child moving towards independence.

 • FLS staff will observe if the child is able to access the class curriculum and if the environment can accommodate to support the best outcome for the student.
 If we feel the student has a special need that we cannot accommodate to provide the best possible outcome for the student, then we reserve the right to deny acceptance.